mtimmermeist/Neuroinformatics-Project-2025/README.md

 ## Repository Contents

 - `project-Melissa-Timmermeister-1005348.ipynb` — Jupyter Notebook containing the full project
-- `requirements.txt` — automatically generated containing the Python dependencies required to run the notebook.
+- `requirements.txt` — automatically generated containing the Python dependencies required to run the notebook
 - `README.md` — Overview of the project
-- `slides-Melissa-Timmermeister-1005348.pdf` — Presentation summarizing the project (see Requirement 4).
+- `slides-Melissa-Timmermeister-1005348.pdf` — Presentation summarizing the project (see Requirement 4)
+- `.gitignore` — tells Git which files to ignore, so they don’t accidentally get staged or committed (reason statet below under "Data")

 ## Data